The NHTSA’s Summer Driving Tips

 Tires are another important, though often forgotten, component of roadside safety.
 In 2017 for example, 738 people died in tire-related vehicular crashes.
 Inspect your tires at least once a month and before you take a long trip.
 Be sure to check the spare tire as well.
 One way to see whether you need new tires or not is to inspect the tread.
 If the tread is uneven or insufficient, it is time to replace the tire.
 Some tire manufacturers recommend replacing tires every six years no matter how much (or little) you used them; you can check your vehicle’s owner manual to find out more.

 Our team at Galfand Berger wants to remind our readers and their families to stay safe (but also to enjoy!) this summer.
-If you would like to learn more about roadside safety from the NHTSA, you can visit https://www.nhtsa.gov/summer-driving-tips.
 If you have a legal question or concern about injuries you or loved one sustained in an automobile accident, someone at our firm can help.
 Contact a representative online now.

 Philadelphia Personal Injury Lawyers at Galfand Berger, LLP Representing Injured Individuals Since 1947